Asteroid impact prediction: Response to predicted impact

 impact at Chelyabinsk was spotted through the window by teacher Yulia Karbysheva.
 She thought it prudent to take precautionary measures by ordering her students to stay away from the room's windows and to perform a duck and cover maneuver.
-The teacher, who remained standing, was seriously lacerated when the blast arrived and window glass severed a tendon in one of her arms and left thigh, but none of her students, whom she ordered to hide under their desks, suffered lacerations.
+The teacher, who remained standing, was lacerated when the blast arrived and window glass severed a tendon in one of her arms and left thigh, but none of her students suffered lacerations as a result of remaining under the desks.
 If the impact had been predicted and a warning had been given to the entire population, similar simple precautionary actions could have vastly reduced the number of injuries.
 Children who were in other classes were injured.

 If a more severe impact is predicted, the response may require evacuation of the area, or with sufficient lead time available, an avoidance mission to repel the asteroid.
 According to expert testimony in the United States Congress in 2013, NASA would require at least five years of preparation before a mission to intercept an asteroid could be launched which was demonstrated by kinetically deflecting a minor planet moon, non-hazardous NEO Asteroid called Dimorphos with the help of the DART spacecraft.
 Following a ten-month journey to the Didymos system, the impactor collided with Dimorphos on 26 September 2022 at a speed of around 15000 mph.
 The collision successfully decreased Dimorphos's orbital period around Didymos by 32±2 minutes.